 National Trust Cadbury’s Easter Egg Hunts

 If you don't want to spend Easter at home you can take part in the National Trust Cadbury’s Easter Egg hunts.
-There are over 250 free hunts to choose from across England, Wales and Northern Ireland.
-The hunts are free but the venue may charge it's usual admission charges, so be sure to check.
+There are over 250 free hunts to choose from across England, Wales, and Northern Ireland.
+The hunts are free but the venue may charge its usual admission charges, so be sure to check.

-As well as the Easter hunt, there will be face-painting, family games and craft activities, plus a free Cadbury’s egg on completion of the hunt.
+As well as the Easter hunt, there will be face-painting, family games, and craft activities, plus a free Cadbury’s egg on completion of the hunt.
 You can find your nearest venue here.

 Watch a Movie

-Hop, The Dog Who Saved Easter and An Easter Bunny Puppy are a great selection of family films to watch at Easter, perfect for the kids and you have plenty of chocolate on hand to feast on whilst you're watching it.
+Hop, The Dog Who Saved Easter, and An Easter Bunny Puppy are a great selection of family films to watch at Easter, perfect for the kids and you have plenty of chocolate on hand to feast on whilst you're watching it.

 Make Chocolate Nests

 These are a great way to use up some of that chocolate the kids have been given.
-Melt 250g of chocolate, 50g butter and 2 tbsp of golden syrup in to a bowl, then add in 75g of broken up shredded wheat and stir.
-Pop in to cake cases and press a spoon in the middle to create a nest shape.
+Melt 250g of chocolate, 50g butter, and 2 tbsp of golden syrup into a bowl, then add in 75g of broken up shredded wheat and stir.
+Pop into cake cases and press a spoon in the middle to create a nest shape.
 Pop in the fridge for the chocolate to set.
 Fill with mini eggs and enjoy!

 Once Lunch is done and dusted we like to sit down to some games.
-For these you will simply need paper and pens!
+For these, you will simply need paper and pens!

 Easter Boy, Girl, Fruit, Flower - For this game you choose a few categories, themed around Easter (as much as you can)

 Easter Around the World - Sit in a circle and throw out a subject such as "Chocolate Bars" everyone has to name a type of chocolate, everyone has 60 seconds max and if you duplicate an answer or run out of time you're out!
-Keep going on the same subject until the last man, woman or child's left.
+Keep going on the same subject until the last man, woman, or child's left.

 To sum up, try to focus your Easter celebrations on fun and memories rather than too much chocolate and unnecessary spending.
-Go for a spring walk, take the family to a free Easter trail or activity, or have a fun-filled day at home like we do.
+Go for a spring walk, take the family to a free Easter trail or activity, or have a fun-filled day at home as we do.
 Enjoy the blossoming of spring and the quality time with family and friends.